sitch/vscode-elixir-jump-around/README.md

 The default keybinding is `alt+g alt+t`.

+## Quirks

+One known quirk is that the associated file is created on disk rather than remaining unsaved.
+This is due to the save path not working properly in testing.

 ## Inspiration

 This extension is a VSCode adaptation of valo's elixir-jump-around for atom. https://github.com/valo/elixir-jump-around